 Not necessarily.
 Catholic tradition holds that when the Gospel of Luke refers to Jesus as Mary's "first-born" son, it doesn't imply that she had other sons, but that Jesus was entitled to all of the rights, inheritance, and privileges of a first-born son — which was a bit of a big deal in ancient Judaism, just ask Jacob and Esau.

-Empathy, to feel a PARENTS pain the Egyptian's got what the Jews got and if you think about it the Egyptian's with young children then would have been the same age as the children killed before.
+Empathy, to feel a PARENT'S pain the Egyptian's got what the Hebrews got and if you think about it the Egyptian's with young children then would have been the same age as the children killed before.
 Harsh laser guided karma via sins of our fathers.

-Why do so few of the Jews have their heads covered?
+Why do so few of the Hebrews have their heads covered?
 And why does Tzipporah dress...like that?

 Tzipporah seems to be from a different country, maybe for her its cultural differences.